JanSharp/CarEngineer/README.md

   (because you can't use repair packs in cars, period)
 - Give the car natural health regen (with a delay just as if you were a character)
 - Suicide button (all kinds of variants. custom-input, shortcut (enabled via a setting), mod gui button (enabled via a setting))
+- Setting to die upon exiting the car.

 # Todo
 - Randomize respawn location a bit just in case the spawn location it picks actually gets you stuck
-- Suicide of exit setting